m-bain/whisperX/packaging/macos/README.md

 arm64 Python runtime + ffmpeg ship *inside* the signed bundle; only ML model weights download on first run).

-This directory is the **browser-open PoC** stage (verification order step 2): a native launcher that spawns the embedded interpreter and opens the UI in the default browser.
-The Tauri WKWebView shell (step 4) replaces `launcher.c` later.
+The bundle's `CFBundleExecutable` is a native **Tauri 2 (WKWebView) shell** (`tauri/`, a plain `cargo build` library-mode binary — not `cargo tauri build`): it spawns the embedded interpreter, gates on `/healthz`, and opens the UI in a native desktop window. `build.py` copies the compiled binary into the bundle and remains the single owner of the `.app` tree + deep-sign.

 ## Layout produced

 ```
 build/Manuscript.app/Contents/
-├─ MacOS/Manuscript            native launcher (launcher.c)
+├─ MacOS/Manuscript            native Tauri WKWebView shell (tauri/src/main.rs)
 ├─ Info.plist                  CFBundleIdentifier = com.anvil7.manuscript.transcription
 └─ Resources/
    ├─ python/                  embedded python-build-standalone interpreter